blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 See https://en.bitcoin.it/wiki/BIP_0022 for full specification.

-If the request parameters include a ``mode`` key, that is used to explicitly select between the default 'template' request or a 'proposal'.
+If the request parameters include a ``mode`` key, it is used to explicitly select between the default 'template' request or a 'proposal'.

 Arguments:

 ::

-	"jsonrequestobject"            // (string, optional)   a json object in the following spec {
+	"jsonrequestobject"           (string, optional)   a json object in the following spec {
-	       "mode":"template"       // (string, optional)   this must be set to "template" or "omitted" "capabilities":[        // (array, optional)    a list of strings "support"           // (string)             client side supported features: 'longpoll', 'coinbasetxn', 'coinbasevalue', 'proposal', 'serverlist', 'workid'
-	           ,...
+	       "mode"              (string, optional)      can be: "template" | "omitted" "capabilities":[
+	           "support"          (string)             client side supported features: "longpoll", "coinbasetxn", "coinbasevalue", "proposal", "serverlist", "workid"
+	           , ...                     accepts multiple entries
 	         ]
 	     }